Blog

 • What (i.e., the subject of your project or activity)

-• Impact (e.g., improved efficiency, reduced downtime, amount of cost savings, increased revenue)
+• Impact (e.g., improved efficiency, reduced downtime, achieved an amount of cost savings, increased revenue)

 3. Pay attention to the details.

 Action Items: Proofread your document (multiple times).
-If you are a non-native English speaker, make sure that a native speaker reviews your resume.
+If you are a non-native English speaker, make sure that a native speaker reviews your resume for any word use or phrasings that might sound awkward or unclear.
 Look for typos or inconsistent spacing.
-Start each bullet point with a skill-based action verb.
+Make sure that each bullet point begins with a skill-based action verb.
 Limit bullet points to no more than three lines, and avoid having more than six bullet points in a row.
 Remove vague language (such as “multiple,” “responsible for,” and “successful”).

-And finally, do not forget to update your document to adhere to your MBA program’s resume requirements.
-You can access the template—along with your school’s resume writing resources and (potentially free) resume reviews—through the program’s career management website.
+Finally, do not forget to update your document to adhere to your MBA program’s resume requirements.
+You can access your school’s template—along with its resume-writing resources and (potentially free) resume reviews—through its career management website.

 Upcoming Events